tarantool/cartridge-cli/README.md

 initial commit, tag it with [version](https://www.tarantool.io/en/doc/latest/book/cartridge/cartridge_dev/#application-versioning) 0.1.0, and add a `.gitignore` file to the project root.
-In this Git repository, you can:

-* develop your application by simply editing the default files provided by the template,
-* plug all necessary modules,
-* and easily pack everything to deploy on your server(s).

 Let's take a closer look at the files inside the `<app_name>/` directory: